PaulNwokolo/HealthCare-Project/README.md

 # HealthCare-Project
-This is my healthcare project that helps to predict diseases and give suggestions on how th
+This is my healthcare project that helps to predict diseases and give suggestions on how to cure it